Oracle REST Data Services (25.2.3) Docker Image Documentation.

 ```

-> * This document uses podman as the prescribed container runtime, but using contemporary commands is also anticipated to work.
+> * This document uses Podman as the prescribed container runtime, but any OCI-compatible[^1] container runtime can also be used.

 ### Custom Configurations

-The Oracle REST Data Services container supports various configuration parameters to facilitate custom configurations.
+The ORDS container supports various configuration parameters to facilitate custom configurations.

 #### Examples